MWSPA Patrol Policy Manual

 5. Patrollers are responsible for the conduct of family members and guests who use the chalet during the day or overnight.
 Please introduce your family members and guests to other patrollers, so we can make them feel welcome.

-6. The third floor and loft are only to be used by patrollers and their guests who are staying overnight or for patrol training.
-It is not to be used as a play area by children.
+6. The third floor and loft are only to be used by patrollers and their guests who are staying overnight.
+Beds go to patrollers first, guest second.
+It is not to be used as a play area as some people rest during they day to get ready for evening patrol duties.

 7. Please help keep the chalet clean.
 This includes washing dishes, wiping down counters, emptying garbage cans, vacuuming and mopping floors.
 It is not the caretaker’s responsibility to clean up after patrollers and their children/guests.

-8. Patrol members are responsible to inform guests that the access road in front of the chalet is also a route for skidoo travel and must be accessed, and crossed cautiously
+8. Patrol members are responsible to inform guests that the access road in front of the chalet is also a route for skidoo travel and must be accessed, and crossed with care and caution.

 Chalet Rules - Overnight Use

 3. Patrollers and their guests may stay a maximum of 3 consecutive nights in any seven day period.
-Any requests for exceptions to this rule must be made in advance and in writing to the caretaker, who may approve a patroller staying up to 10 consecutive nights once per season.
+Any requests for exceptions to this rule must be made in advance and in writing to the chalet director or manager, who may approve a patroller staying up to 10 consecutive nights once per season.

 5. The order of priority for beds is: